Lotte Reiniger

 All job titles across the entire datasets

-Returning to the bar charts makes it easier to compare the various job titles in the three different data sets.
+Returning to the bar charts makes it easier to compare the various job titles in the three different datasets.

 Job titles in all datasets